MicrosoftDocs/microsoft-365-docs/microsoft-365/security/top-security-tasks-for-remote-work.md

 ---
-title: "Top 10 tasks for security teams to to support working at home" f1.keywords:
+title: "Top 10 tasks for security teams to to support working from home" f1.keywords:
 - CSH
 ms.author: bcarter